geogardenclub/geogardenclub.github.io/docs/user-guide/downloading.md

 ## Enroll as a GGC Beta Tester

-To obtain access to the GGC App, you must be enrolled as a beta tester.
-To do so, please contact the GGC team for details.
+Geo Garden Club is currently in beta test for Android.
+Android users, please contact the GGC team to get enrolled in the beta test program. info@geogardenclub.com

 ## Download through Google Play Store